 Silver Birch Pruning: Ultimate Guide

 Silver birch trees are popular for their beautiful bark, delicate leaves, and graceful shape.
-However, they require proper pruning to maintain their health and appearance.
+But they need proper pruning to stay healthy and look their best.
+Pruning removes dead or diseased branches and thins the canopy for better sunlight and air flow, preventing top-heavy growth.

+Need professional help?
+Contact Evolution Tree Surgery for expert tree pruning, crown reduction, lifting, and thinning in Newbury and Berkshire.
 If you’d like a free quote, call us at 07917 195806 or complete our online enquiry form.

 What is a Silver Birch?